Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 Both parties have criticized Iowa’s process.

-Sanders, while campaigning on Thursday in New Hampshire, which hosts the next nominating contest early next week, said it was a “screw-up” that was unfair to all candidates.
+Sanders, campaigning on Thursday in New Hampshire, which hosts the next nominating contest early next week, said it was a “screwup” that was unfair to all candidates.

 Former Vice President Joe Biden, once considered the Democratic front-runner nationally but lagging in fourth place in Iowa behind Senator Elizabeth Warren, said on Wednesday the process was “a gut punch.”